IBM-Cloud/DevOps-Services-Docs/tutorials/simplebuild/index.md

 <a name='nextsteps'></a>
 ##Next steps

-For more information about builds and deployments, [see the Build & Deploy reference](/docs/reference/deploy/).
+* For more information about builds and deployments, [see the Build & Deploy reference](/docs/reference/deploy/).
+* To learn more about built-in environment properties and tools in the pipeline, [see Environment properties and resources for the Build & Deploy pipeline](/docs/deploy_var).